pontem-network/sp-docs/tutorials/aptos-tutorial.md

 Let's deploy our module to Aptos blockchain and make it available for everyone.

-We must initialize a new Aptos account and deployment configuration using the `init` command.
+We must initialize a new Aptos account and deployment configuration using the `aptos init` command.

 During execution of the command a new Aptos account will be created and test coins would be deposited to it, so we can cover costs of `UserInfo` module publication.

-Use default parameters proposed by terminal:
+Use default parameters proposed by the command:

 ```shell
 ~/userinfo $ ~/bin/aptos init